nzakas/understandinges6/manuscript/02-Functions.md

 console.log(person.getName());      // "Nicholas"
 ```

-Note that the location of the parentheses in this example is different from the previous.
-The previous example using the `function` keyword wraps parentheses around the entire expression, including passing the argument `"Nicholas"` to the function.
-This example has the parentheses around just the arrow function and then passes the argument.
+Note that the location of the parentheses is around just the arrow function definition, and does not include `("Nicholas")`.
+This is different from a formal function, where the parentheses can be placed outside of the passed-in parameters as well as just as around the function definition.

 ### Lexical this Binding